 North Carolina is a great state for recovery.
 The state contains many effective sober living homes.
 Despite that, it is often recommended that North Carolina residents pursue recovery elsewhere.
 After years of active addiction in North Carolina, there is a high likelihood that the state itself is a source of triggers.
-Even at a good sober living, the chances are high that a resident will encounter triggers, which can range from a chance meeting with an old drinking buddy to a run-in with a former drug dealer.
+Even at a good sober living home, the chances are high that a resident will encounter triggers, which can range from a chance meeting with an old drinking buddy to a run-in with a former drug dealer.
 Starting fresh somewhere else is likely to reduce the chances of relapse and smooth the way for the development of new habits and behaviors.

 Recover From Addiction at Design for Recovery

-Design for Recovery is a structured sober living home in West Los Angeles.
+Design for Recovery is a structured sober living home in Southern California.
 It is a sober living home for men that provides a safe, supportive, and trigger-free environment.
 No matter what a person’s substance of choice was or how severe their addiction was, they can turn their life around at Design for Recovery.
 Residents work daily to develop the toolset, values, behaviors, and peer support that they need to maintain long-term sobriety.
 In the process, they work to build new lives for themselves beyond their wildest dreams.

 Design for Recovery was founded on a simple idea: recovery involves more than just quitting drugs and alcohol.
 It means building a life that is meaningful, joyful, and free.
 Residents at Design for Recovery work to develop a strong foundation of values to live by.
 These crucial principles include honesty, integrity, responsibility, and accountability.
 By cultivating these values, a new life becomes possible.
 Relationships improve, career prospects change, and the future opens up.